Hey, you! Yes, you! Is it really you?

 But is it really safe?
 SMS is an age old protocol which sends data unencrypted.
 They can be intercepted even before they reach the user’s mobile.
 So to be really safe in today’s complex world just two factor authentication might not be sufficient.

 To overcome this, the solution is to use multi factor authentication which adds more steps before a user is authenticated.
 But facing so many steps before the authentication might drastically reduce the user friendliness of the system.
 That’s where the Adaptive Authentication comes into play.

 1. What is adaptive authentication and why use it

-Adaptive Authentication is a way that multifactor authentication can be implemented to select correct authentication factors based on a risk profile and patterns for adapting according to the situation.
-For a low risk situation it might use basic username password based authentication, while for a higher risk situation it might prompt the user for another step of authentication.
+Adaptive Authentication is a way that multifactor authentication can be implemented to allow the selection of correct authentication factors, based on a risk profile and patterns for adapting according to the situation.
+For a low risk situation it might use a basic username password based authentication, while for a higher risk situation, it might prompt the user for another step of authentication.

 Authentication steps usually belong to 3 categories:

 - Something you know such as username and password.

 - Something you have such as an OTP.

 - Something you are such as face, or fingerprint.